kgrid-objects/cpic-collection/docs/readme.md

 CPIC KOs are individually available for access and deployment.

-The collection of CPIC KOs can also be easily deployed through [CPIC Kit](https://demo.kgrid.org/cpic-kit/).
-The kit packages Activator, Library and CPIC Demo Site.
-The kit is designed as a personal CPIC Knowledge Grid used to explore the capabilities of KGrid and CPIC Knowledge Objects.
+The collection of CPIC KOs can also be easily deployed through [KGrid CLI](https://kgrid.org/kgrid-cli/).

 ### Trying the CPIC KOs